liamwalsh1980/Milestone-Project-3/README.md

 ![Image template](static/images/testing/bugs/mobile-bug-redline.png)

 Add Film template: – With the JQuery copied from a code institute lesson from the 'Task Manager' mini project, what appears just below the Genre name section is a random 'white dot' which has the list of genres stored.
 By adjusting the code (change display to display:none) this appears to remove the ‘white dot’.
 However, i'm not sure whether this then causes the next issue.
 In the end I decided to keep this code as it was with the dot showing as it would cause issues with the validation if it was removed.
+This is fixed the above bug as well.

 Add Film template: - On touch screens likes mobiles and tablets (specifically Apple devices) the genre list doesn't fully work.
 When you try and select a specific genre another one is selected at random.

-Add Film template: - If a user adds a film without selecting a Genre type, the film won't be added because of the Javs

 Add film image: - When adding a film I added a placeholder "https://" to show users that the image being added needs to start with https://.
 However, from testing this page several times, certain images found on the internet still aren't compatiable even if it starts with https://.
 From testing this over and over I found that only images from Wikipedia and imdb.com seem to work.
 In general this part of the add film page is a little bit hit and miss and ideally I would have liked to of had more time to come up with a better option i.e. a download button, however, this option comes with its complications as well.